 When a child has a large tumour in only one eye, with normal vision in the other, enucleation is the best option to protect the whole child.
-Eye salvage therapy is prolonged and intensive, with many unpleasant side effects and potential complications, and minimal chance of successfully saving vision or preserving the eye.
+Eye salvage therapy is prolonged and intensive, with many unpleasant side effects and potential complications, ongoing risk of relapse inside and outside the eye, and low chance of successfully saving vision or preserving the eye.

-These aggressive treatments can hinder natural child development and have lasting negative physical and emotional effects.
+These aggressive treatments can hinder natural child development, and have negative physical and emotional effects that affect the entire family and may continue throughout life.
 Surgery allows the child to heal quickly and move forward in life, cancer-free.
-The cosmetic outcome of immediate enucleation with a good artificial eye is also usually better than months or years of invasive therapies.
+The cosmetic outcome of immediate enucleation with a good artificial eye is also usually far better than with months or years of invasive therapies.

 Many parents seek a second opinion before surgery, and this is very reasonable.
-Always seek a second opinion with the full involvement of your child’s doctors as they will be able to support you in this process and help prevent unnecessary delays in care.
+Always seek a second opinion with the full involvement of your child’s doctors as they will be able to support you in this process, provide vital clinical information for the second opinion team, and help prevent unnecessary delays in care.

 Questions to Ask the Ophthalmologist

-Are there any other options to preserve my child’s sight?
+- Are there any other options to save or restore my child’s sight?

-Do these options pose a risk to my child’s life?
+- What risk do these options pose to my child’s life?